id1179918/WebRadio/README.md

 ## WEB
 - webpage accessible from localhost ✅
 - webpage accesible from remote device on local network ✅
+- webpage accessible from remote device on internet
 - Fetch musical reference
 - Stream music on webpage